-The MR is designed as an extended, contextual immersion with a local ministry (8 credits over two years).
+The Ministry Residency program is designed as an extended, contextual immersion with a local ministry (8 credits over two years).
 Our heartbeat is to develop a missional web between GRTS, graduate students and local churches in order to equip emerging leaders as they prepare to serve God through the church.

-The MR at GRTS is committed to assisting students in developing their potential and refining their calling as a Christian leader.
+The Ministry Residency program at GRTS is committed to assisting students in developing their potential and refining their calling as a Christian leader.

-- The MR is founded on an educational philosophy intent on encouraging students to extend their theological training into actual ministry environments. - Residency allows each student program at GRTS to remain dynamic in response to our rapidly changing world and to the contexts in which our graduates endeavor to minister. - Students' connection with GRTS and the MR give them an opportunity to express their calling
+- The Ministry Residency program is founded on an educational philosophy intent on encouraging students to extend their theological training into actual ministry environments. - Residency allows each student program at GRTS to remain dynamic in response to our rapidly changing world and to the contexts in which our graduates endeavor to minister. - Students' connection with GRTS and the Ministry Residency give them an opportunity to express their calling through theological reflection, through coaching feedback and through actual ministry opportunity.

-- through theological reflection, through coaching feedback and through actual ministry opportunity. - Partnerships with proven, local ministries and coaches provide contexts encouraging GRTS students to develop as creative leaders, reflective shepherds, effective practitioners and thoughtful theologians.
+• Partnerships with proven, local ministries and coaches provide contexts encouraging GRTS students to develop as creative leaders, reflective shepherds, effective practitioners and thoughtful theologians.